 The purpose of this program is to introduce participants to the concept of Challenging the Process.
 Members will be taught to recognize the need to think critically when planning an event or making a decision.
 They will be able to identify unethical situations and recommend alternative solutions.
 Participants will gain confidence in not only challenging their peers, but being Men of Action to create positive change.

 The purpose of this program is to equip our members with the tools to build a successful future for themselves.
 During the course of this program participants will think critically about their future plans and set specific, measurable, attainable, relevant, and timely goals for themselves.
 Participating members will practice networking and identify what qualities that they wish to seek in a mentor.
 Participants will understand and begin the process of building a personal Board of Trustees.
 Members will connect being a Man of Excellence with setting and achieving goals, as well as building meaningful personal and professional relationships with others.

 All undergraduate members are invited to attend, especially our emerging leaders.
 These could be men who just joined the Fraternity, sophomores who are looking to take on an Executive Board or other leadership position, newly elected leaders, or older members looking to get more involved with the Fraternity.

-Fall 2017 RLA Schedule
+Spring 2018 RLA Schedule

 Please note that an asterisk denotes that the RLA is still tentative. * indicates tentative hosts/dates.